ouk5856/Experiment-and-Analysis-supporting-Sphynx-WP9-UC2-Symbiotik/README.md

 - **`results/`** — Canonical CSV outputs and reports referenced by the documents above.

 The analysis flow is: behavioural analysis → multimodal ISC across conditions → image feature extraction → cross-comparison of features with human data (behaviour and sensors).

+---

+## Tools & Authorship

+Analysis scripts were created using [Cursor](https://www.cursor.com/) and curated by the author.
+Report and documentation files were also organised and improved in clarity with Cursor assistance, then reviewed and curated manually.